Your Questions answered

 Frequently Asked Questions

-pharmacogenomics testing is the testing of certain genes to detect gene variants that determine how individuals may react to specific medications.
-With pharmacogenomics testing insight, healthcare providers may reduce the need for “trial-and-error” dosing and can substantially reduce the risk associated with Adverse Drug Events (ADEs).
+Pharmacogenomics testing is the testing of certain genes to detect gene variants that determine how individuals may react to specific medications.
+With pharmacogenomics testing insight, healthcare providers can optimize medications to reduce the risk associated with Adverse Drug Events (ADEs).

 FlexHealth currently offers pharmacogenomics (PG) testing that identifies gene variants that influence drug metabolism and efficacy.
-The FDA has updated the label of more than 200 drugs to include pharmacogenomics information and the breadth of coverage continues to grow.
+Over 200 drugs now include pharmacogenomics information and the breadth of coverage continues to grow.

 Examples of genes targeted by the FlexHealth pharmacogenomics (PG) Panel include: